 Figure 2: Load profile for a house (“Household A”) in Bakersfield, CA generated automatically in Aurora.

 Let us now consider Household B, also located in Bakersfield, CA. In this case, instead of using Aurora to automatically generate a typical load profile, we obtained actual measured interval data for a house in Bakersfield from PG&E. We uploaded this into Aurora, which generated the plot below.
-To make the case more interesting, we assumed that the homeowner has an Electric Vehicle (a Tesla) which they drive about 20 miles per day.
+To make the case more interesting, we assumed that the homeowner has an Electric Vehicle (a Tesla) which they drive about 20 miles per day and charge at night.
 This type of homeowner is only spending about 10% of their energy consumption during the peak 3pm - 8pm time zone.

 Figure 3: Load profile for a house (“Household B”) in Bakersfield, CA generated in Aurora, based on uploaded energy use data.

 If you have been following along, your intuition would suggest that for the same energy consumption, Household A should have a higher electricity bill than Household B, because they are consuming energy during the high-cost period.
 Before we evaluate the financial implications of time of use rates, let us recap the two households’ information:

 |Location||Bakersfield, CA||Bakersfield, CA|

 |Utility Rate||PG&E, E-TOU A- Residential TOU Region W||PG&E, E-TOU A- Residential TOU Region W|

 |% of weekday consumption during peak hours (3pm-8pm)||43%||10%|